GunnarBabicz/GunnarBabicz.github.io/README.md

-This is my personal website showcasing my projects and containing my items such as github and linkedin.
+"Welcome to my personal website"